Research Clusters

 Tamara Lorincz

-Tamara Lorincz is a PhD candidate in Global Governance at the Balsillie School for International Affairs (Wilfrid Laurier University).
-Tamara graduated with an MA in International Politics & Security Studies from the University of Bradford in the United Kingdom in 2015.
-She was awarded the Rotary International World Peace Fellowship and was a senior researcher for
+Tamara Lorincz is a PhD graduand in Global Governance at the Balsillie School of International Affairs at Wilfrid Laurier University.
+Her doctoral thesis is titled “In the Line of Fire: Military Emissions, the National Security Exemption and NATO Expansion in Climate Governance.”
+Tamara graduated with an MA in International Politics & Security Studies from the

 Tamara Lorincz Read More »